shaelatoo/image-optimization_of_coronal_models/README.md

 form_initial_vertex.pro - forms the initial vertex from the original harmonic transform; only certain harmonic coefficients are
-    optimized, so these are extracted from the transform and put into a vector; this routine and extract_transform.pro are essential inverse of one another get_harmonic_scale.pro - empty; only here until I figure out how to delete it harmonic_trypoint2.pro - calculates the value of the objective function for a given vertex; per amoeba implementation of the downhill simplex method, it may alter the simplex, but it can be called for penalty calculation only, per the penalty_only keyword
+    optimized, so these are extracted from the transform and put into a vector; this routine and extract_transform.pro are essential inverse of one another harmonic_trypoint2.pro - calculates the value of the objective function for a given vertex; per amoeba implementation of the downhill simplex method, it may alter the simplex, but it can be called for penalty calculation only, per the penalty_only keyword